viovendi/viovendi.github.io/customizations/shared/custom-js/README.md

 #### Further Explanation
 The return is a function, not the answer itself!
 To get the answers you have to first call the function.
 This is optimal and reduces latency since the code checks for the question type only once.

+All answers will be a one-element array if the question form is closed.

 #### Examples
 ```js